NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 >
 > Then locates and loads the OS kernel into memory.
 >
-> The kernel starts the first process (called “init” on Linux, “launchd” on Mac OS X).
+> The kernel starts the first process (called “init” on Linux).
 >
 > Then nothing happens until an event occurs.